 What could be better than this to inspire your next novel?

-Dolomites are particular mountains, because the color of the rocks changes during the day, depending on the light.
+The Dolomites are particular mountains, because of the color of the rocks changing during the day, depending on the light.

 Gray in the morning, golden at noon, and pink at sunset.

 The landscape is completed by woods and small villages that seem to come out from a fairy tale.

 Green in summer and white in winter, this type of scenery is perfect for breathing and writing in harmony with nature.

 There are, in fact, hundreds of legends set between the woods and the mountains inspired by the color of the rocks.

 These are, in my opinion, some of the perfect places to find the inspiration to write in Italy.